SenthuranSivananthan/az-policy-samples/network/subnets-with-expected-route-table.md

-## Audit subnets that does not have one of the whitelisted route table
+## Audit virtual networks that has subnets without expected route table

 Control egress traffic from your virtual networks through Azure Firewall or 3rd party NVA such as Fortigate or Checkpoint.
 This policy ensures that: